dbhatte/atmApp/README.md

 Setup
 ---------
-1. Install Compass (Ruby is required for gem) gem install compass
+Install Compass (Ruby is required for gem)

+	gem install compass
-2. Install nodejs
+Install nodejs

 	https://nodejs.org/en/download/
-3. Extract the zip file to a location
+Extract the zip file to a location and change to the atmApp directory

-4. cd atmApp
+	cd atmApp
-5. Run the following to install Node JS dependencies npm install
+Install Node JS dependencies

+	npm install
+Install Bower UI libraries

-6. Run the following for UI libraries bower install
+	bower install
-7. Run the following to minify the JS files and convert SCSS to CSS files grunt
+Run the following to minify the JS files and convert SCSS to CSS files

+	grunt
-8. kill grunt by pressing Ctrl+C
+Kill grunt by pressing Ctrl+C

-9. Run the following to start the server npm start
+Run the following to start the server

+	npm start
-10. Access the url at
+Access the url at

 	http://localhost:8000/app/

 Limitations